About Diane Gibson-Gray

 I am proud to call Antioch home for the greater majority of my life.
+I am a retired from the telecommunications industry and currently an Executive Director for a local nonprofit.
 I graduated from Antioch High School, as did my son, James K. Gray, III.
 My husband Ken Gray is a retired Recreation Supervisor for the City of Pittsburg.

 School Board Experience

 I was first elected to the Antioch Unified School District (AUSD) as a trustee in 2008 and am currently serving my 2nd term.
 AUSD is the 2nd largest employer in the city of Antioch with a budget of $160 million, over 1,800 employees, 19,000 students and 25 school sites.
 I am proud and humbled to have a role in our community as your elected representative.

 When I was first elected, Antioch Unified School District had one Linked Learning Academy at the high school level; today there are ten.
 Music, art and counselors have been reinstated and vice principals are in every elementary school.
 Two school bonds have been passed, bringing improvements at Antioch High School and at fourteen of our 40-year old schools.
 The Mello Roos Tax ends this year and the focus needs to be on improving the 20-year old southeast schools.

 Antioch Unified School District has a new superintendent who has the courage to bravely face today’s unique issues, work collaboratively with parents, staff and community, understands that a budget drives goals and the district’s long-term objectives.
 We have great staff and students and our story is changing; however there is still more work to be done.